ymniquet/eQuimageLab/README.md

   `pip install --user eQuimageLab`

-pip will automatically download eQuimageLab and the missing python modules if necessary (matplotlib, etc...).
+pip will automatically download eQuimageLab and the missing python modules if necessary (dash, plotly, etc...).
 You can then launch eQuimageLab by typing:

   `eQuimagelab`